MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 Policy setting to set execution policies for computers and users.

-Execution policies for the local computer and current user are stored in the registry.
+Execution policies for the local computer and current user are stored in the PowerShell configuration files.
 You don't need to set execution policies in your PowerShell profile.
 The execution policy for a particular session is stored only in memory and is lost when the session is closed.

 The execution policy isn't a security system that restricts user actions.
 For example, users can easily bypass a policy by typing the script contents at